Why “Small Markets” Can Be Misleading for Investors

 Gross margin is one of the most telling indicators of a company’s long-term potential.
 While revenue growth often captures headlines, investors globally use gross margin to assess whether a business can scale sustainably, generate operating leverage, and ultimately produce meaningful returns.

-Quantum's Three Waves: AI's Coming Reckoning
+Part 1: Quantum's Three Waves: AI's Coming Reckoning

 The Hidden Value of B2C: Lessons from Historical VC Exits